-The subject is the existing John Sparks Manor affordable HUD Section 8 rental property for families that is located northeast of the intersection of Dogwood Drive at Lester Road in the southern portion of Union City, Fulton County, Georgia.
-The subject project comprises 4.74 acres of the larger 500-acre Christian City campus continuing care retirement community.
-The subject site is 19.0 miles southwest of Atlanta in central Georgia.
+The subject project is the existing Gene Miller Manor affordable HUD Section 8 apartment property for seniors that is located along the west side of Lester Road, 0.3 miles south of Dogwood Drive in the southern portion of Union City, Fulton County, Georgia.
+The subject comprises 3.57 acres of the larger 500-acre Christian City Campus continuing care retirement community.
+The subject site is 19.3 miles southwest of Atlanta.

 Mitchel Blake, an employee of VSI and co-author of this report, inspected the site and area apartments during the week of October 12, 2020.
+The following aerial shows the location of the specific project being evaluated within the Christian City campus.